Grammar is a dirty word and I am a Grammar Nazi. There, I said it.

-(I am at a loss as to why he chose gherkins for his metaphor, but as I don’t like them, it works for me).
+I am at a loss as to why he chose gherkins for his metaphor, but as I don’t like them, it works for me.

 There are some amusing responses, but my favourite is the article’s illustration, from a railway waiting room in Tasmania.